 3 cups flour (half or completely whole wheat — or gluten free, see above)

 1 teaspoon salt

 Preheat oven to 350ºF.
 Mix sweet potato puree with oil in a medium bowl.
 Sift together dry ingredients and then add to the wet ingredients.
 Roll out to 1/2-3/4” thick and cut out circles (a narrow glass or jar is perfect for this).
+Or simply take handfuls of dough, form them roughly into a ball, and flatten into a thick disc.
 Bake about 15 minutes or until lightly browned on the bottom.
 Yum!